Call for Research Proposals 2025

 - potentially able to yield at least one paper publishable in a top academic journal;

-- carried out by an individual researcher based in an Italian institution or a team of researchers whose principal investigator satisfies the same criterion.
+- carried out by an individual researcher affiliated with an Italian institution or by a research team where at least the principal investigator is based at an Italian institution.

 Neither EIEF Faculty members nor other researchers under contract with EIEF are allowed to participate in this call.